Lock + Canal

 The Princess Beatrix lock in Nieuwegein is the largest monumental waterway lock in the Netherlands.
 This canal forms the most important direct connection between the ports of Rotterdam and Amsterdam.
 Due to the increasing number of ships passing through the Lek Canal, the Beatrix lock is starting to become a bottleneck.
 It has therefore been decided to construct a third lock and to widen the canal.

 The plan area is divided into two parts: the rural context of the Lek dike in the south and the Lek Canal in the north.
 The transition between these two parts is located at the Beatrix lock.
 At the same time, it is important to maintain rural coherence in a uniform way.
-The route along the dike will be formed by a straight line without bends and winding movements.
+Therefore, the route along the dike will be formed by a straight line without bends and winding movements.

 Emphasising the bend

 The bend in the canal route is emphasised to indicate the widening of the canal and relocation of the line dike.
 The historic profile and new profile end with concrete retaining walls to create a broad space overlooking the peatlands and, on the other side, overlooking the widened canal.
-The area between the bicycle track and footpath forms a creative resting point.
+The area between the bicycle track and footpath forms a resting point.

-The new lock chamber matches the first and second lock chamber in colour and materials.
+The new lock chamber matches the first and second lock chamber in both colour and material.
 The new lock is secondary to the historic lock.
 The lock and built elements are below ground level (7.80 + NAP).
 The third lock eastwards from the path is a contemporary and robust element.
 The gates, surrounded by green slopes, provide the architectural expression of the operation of the new lock.

 Want to know more?